 My Favorite Deodorant

-Hey there!
+Hey there, friend!
 Today, we’re going to get up close and personal… we’re talking armpits!

 Conventional antiperspirants are the pits.
 Read on to learn why and discover my favorite natural deodorant options!

 3 Reasons Why Conventional Deodorant Is The Pits!

 A reduction in sweating might seem like a benefit, but stay with me for a sec.
 I know many of us grew up with the conventional antiperspirants from the grocery store or drugstore like Secret or Ban.
 We were paralyzed with fear of sweating at an inopportune moment or being smelly!
 The horror. 🤣